jonathan-beebe/jonathan-beebe.com/content/posts/typography.md

 - A [link to somewhere](/).
 - And more [links to other places](/).
 - Oh [the places you will link](/) to!

 ## Introduction

 This is **bold** text, and this is *emphasized* text.

+***

+## And a parting thought

+> Lose an hour in the morning, and you will be all day hunting for it. - Richard Whately